-Moly-Cop’s history dates back to the late 1920’s when both Armco (USA) and Comsteel (Australia) independently began to develop what it is now clearly recognised as industry leading grinding media products.
+Moly-Cop’s history dates back to early last century when both Armco (USA) and Comsteel (Australia) independently began to develop what it is now clearly recognised as industry leading grinding media products.

 Back in the 1920’s the plant manager of a local cement company approached the Sheffield Steel Works in Kansas City in regards to using punchings from the bolt and nut shop as grinding media for grinding cement clinker.
 From that humble beginning grew collaborations between engineers at Sheffield and forging equipment manufacturers to develop the first automated ball forging equipment.